How to Use Transitions in an Essay

 With this writing style, you will link new information with old information without additional effort.

-If you can expertly and consistently integrate new information with the old information, your readers will undoubtedly understand any new piece of information with familiarity with the context.
+If you can expertly and consistently integrate new information with old information, your readers will undoubtedly understand any new information with familiarity with the context.

 As you can see in the above example, the second sentence starts concerning the first sentence’s information.
 So the readers can easily understand the relationship between the two sentences.

 However, if the two sentences do not have the same topic matter, the cohesion between them will break, which will result in the two sentences appearing detached and unrelated.